muhammadanas0716/Machine-Learning-101/Contributing.md

 First and foremost, fork this repository and clone it your computer/local machine.
 Once done then do the following changes:

   1. Create a folder dedicated to your project/problem
   2. In the folder, there should be the dataset files, the notebook and the compiled model.
 By complied model I mean saved model which can be done with the help of **Joblib** or **Pickle**.
-Also there should be a text file namely **wiki.txt**, for the project wiki.
-  3. Update the **Table of Contents**.
+  3. Update the **Table of Contents** in the [Readme.md](https://github.com/muhammadanas0716/Machine-Learning-Projects-101/blob/main/README.md) file.

-**Note**: No project is accepted without the **wiki.txt**, you can have a look at the existing [wiki](https://github.com/muhammadanas0716/Machine-Learning-Projects-101/wiki/Heart-Analysis-Classification-Problem) to get an idea of how to create that.
-I know, this shouln't be the case but I want to make this project as communicatable as possible.
-I am genuinely sorry.

 Once you're done updating everything at your end on your forked repository, you can send a PR to this project and I'll be more than happy to merge it!